Tell me about yourself, she asks.

 I belong to Jesus Christ.
 That’s the most important thing there is to know.

-ome people seem instinctively to know how to make their way through the world.
+Some people seem instinctively to know how to make their way through the world.
 That’s never been the case with me.
 I stumble.
-Yet through it all my longing has always been to understand why we’re here, how things got this way, and what we can do to find a better way.
+Yet through it all my longing has always been to understand why we’re here, how things got this way, and how to live wisely in light of that knowledge.

 In my heart and soul I knew it was all true.
 I believed then and still do today.

-ne day God will give his children new bodies.
+One day God will give his children new bodies.
 Until then, we wait patiently and endure the crosses each of us must bear.
 What we cannot bear, we give to our gracious Lord.
-We do the best we can to find joy amidst the burdens and consequences of this groaning world.
+We do the best we can to find joy amidst the burdens and consequences which come from living in this groaning world.

 I have struggled with mood and anxiety issues throughout my life.
-My sinful choices and poor decisions have made an inborn weakness worse.
-Sometimes in a single day I experience the highest highs and the lowest lows.
-Those who struggle with such reminders of the fall know there is no magic pill, pat explanation or miracle cure for these things.
+At times my sinful choices and actions have made an inborn weakness worse.
+Those who grapple with such reminders of the fall know there is no magic pill, pat explanation or miracle cure for these things.